kaiwaehner/ksql-machine-learning-udf/README.md

-# Deep Learning Function for Apache Kafka's KSQL
+# Deep Learning Function (UDF) for Apache Kafka's KSQL
-*Confluent KSQL Addon - User Defined Function (UDF) for Machine Learning*

-This project includes code and documentation to add a User Defined Function (UDF) for Deep Learning
+This project includes the source code and documentation to add a User Defined Function (UDF) for Deep Learning.

-It contains the code which I added to Confluent's KSQL project to add a User Defined Function (UDF) for Deep Learning.
-The full [implementation can be found in my fork of the KSQL project](https://github.com/kaiwaehner/ksql).
+It contains the source code which I added to my fork of Confluent's KSQL project to add a User Defined Function (UDF) for Deep Learning.
+The [complete project (i.e. a fork of the KSQL project + the Deep Learning UDF) can be found here](https://github.com/kaiwaehner/ksql).
+Just clone and build that project to try out the UDF in KSQL CLI or GUI.

 ## Use Case: Continuous Health Checks with Anomaly Detection
 The following example leverages a pre-trained analytic model within a KSQL UDF for continuous stream processing in real time to do health checks and alerting in case of risk.
 The Kafka ecosystem is used for inference, monitoring and alerting: